confluentinc/cp-docker-images/docs/configuration.rst

 --------
 KSQL CLI
 --------
-The KSQL CLI image will execute the ``ksql`` command and try to connect to the server at ``http://localhost:8088`` by default, as show below:
+The KSQL CLI image will execute the ``ksql`` command and try to connect to the server at ``http://localhost:8088`` by default, as shown below.

 .. sourcecode:: bash

   docker run -it -rm confluentinc/cp-ksql-cli:4.1.2

+Note: Since the CLI is interactive, we cannot log to stdout as is customary for Docker containers.
+The KSQSL CLI logs can instead be found at ``/var/logs/ksql-cli/``.

 Configuring the KSQL CLI
 """"""""""""""""""""""""